10 Steps to Bring Life-Centered Design Into Your Daily Work

 "How can I actually apply Life-Centered Design (LCD) in my day-to-day work?"

 LCD is still an emerging concept.
 Because case studies are few and far between, it can feel a bit abstract, making it challenging to imagine how it fits into your work or your company's context.
+But here's the good news:

 Life-Centered Design is very practical.

 And it's gaining momentum.
 More designers and organizations are adopting regenerative, circular, and life-positive methods to build a better world.
 You can be part of that shift too.
+Let me help you begin with 10 concrete steps and methods you can start using right now.

 1. Begin with Your Company's ESG Goals